Step By Step: Dependency

 Dependency exists to make the layer system more intuitive.
 If you were to always apply effects in a set order defined only by their timestamp and what layer they're in, you'd get a bunch of very weird results.
 Consider an example: You control Kwende, Pride of Femeref and Glory Seeker.
 You proceed to equip Glory Seeker with Chariot of Victory.
 What would happen here if dependency didn't exist?
 Well, we'd apply effects in timestamp order.
 First Kwende, doing nothing, then Chariot of Victory, giving it first strike.
 Glory Seeker ending up with first strike but not double strike is not the result that players would expect, and they'd find this very confusing.
 We want the game's rules to be intuitive to players; most of them are not going to be reading through the entire rulebook, so if someone takes a guess as to how something works, we'd like it if those guesses were usually correct.
 Dependency is an attempt at formalizing human intuition so that we can apply it consistently across all tournaments.

 So how does it work?
 Continuous effects are worded as statements that are true, and that's how humans process them.
 If a card says "creatures you control have first strike", we'd expect that if a spectator wanders by and remarks "hey bro, creatures you control have first strike", they'd be correct.
 However, that's not always possible.
 If there's a card that says "creatures you control have base power and toughness 1/1" and another that says "creatures you control have base power and toughness 3/3", well, those can't both be true.
-So dependency tries to minimize the number of falsehoods, even if it can't eliminate them entirely.
+So dependency tries to minimize the number of falsehoods. or to be more accurate, it tries to strike a balance between minimizing falsehoods while also keeping the system feasible to understand and calculate results for.

 It does this by looking to see whether any effects "care about" the result of another effect, with a more formal definition of "care about".
 If so, the first effect waits to apply afterwards, so that both effects get to "do their thing" to the maximum extent possible.
 In these cases, we say that the first effect "depends on" the other.